Security tips to protect your workspace

 Manage apps with care

-Note: For internal integrations built by your team, be sure to treat the tokens you generate carefully.
+Note: For internal integrations built by your team, treat the tokens you generate carefully.
 Never share tokens with other people or applications.
 Read how to Connect your tools to Slack.

-Here are some tips for managing who has access to your workspace.
+Here are some tips to manage who has access to your workspace:

 - Only invite people you know.

-Keep the default setting that lets only Workspace Owners and Admins send invitations to new members.
-If you do allow everyone (except guests) to invite new members, it’s a good idea to review pending and accepted invitations periodically.
+For total control, keep the default setting: only let Workspace Owners and Admins send invitations to new members.
+If you do allow others (except guests) to send invites, review pending and accepted invitations periodically.

 - Deactivate members’ accounts as soon as they don’t need access.

-- Use guest accounts and limit which channels they are invited to.
+- Use guest accounts and limit which channels they're invited to.

 - Email display

-On the Standard plan and above, you can view analytics and usage to gain insight into how the people in your workspace use Slack.
+On the Standard plan and above, Workspace Owners can view analytics and usage for insight into how your members use Slack.